 Bali, Indonesia is a tropical paradise home to some of the best beaches in the world.
 To help you navigate your way around paradise, here is a list of the top beaches in Bali.
 Let’s discover best beaches in Bali — Top 15 best beaches in Bali with Living Nomads below.

-- Exploring Pemuteran – Admire the new land on the Bali Island
+- Exploring Pemuteran – Explore the new land of the Bali Islands

 Bali is both an island and a province, and the province also includes some smaller islands as well.
 To keep things organized, the best places to visit are categorized into the best popular beaches, best hidden gems and best beaches on the smaller islands of Bali.

 Lining the island’s eastern shore, this beach is a hit with divers due to its thriving underwater scene.
 The surrounding area is filled with coral and multiple shipwrecks, and unlike some of Bali’s busier beaches, Amed provides a more authentic view of local life, where salt mining and fishing are still incredibly prevalent—as proven by the many outrigger boats lining the black sand.

 The waves can get quite high at this beach, making it popular with surfers.
 Swimmers, on the other hand, should take caution.
 Rough water and a sharp ocean floor mean that most beach-goers prefer to munch on snacks from a local warung and admire the view.
 Those who choose to sit back on the cliffs can snag some breathtaking photos.

 3. Balian Beach